simulogics/airlinesim-docs/content/docs/beginners-guide/company-setup.md

 Next, let's determine your airline's headquarters.
 Keep in mind that the country you pick will influence the traffic rights that apply to your enterprise, so choose carefully.
 It may also affect your aircraft fleet: If you start an airline in a remote location, you will need big and expensive planes to connect your hub to the world unless you don’t mind limiting yourself to more regional routes.

-In the beginning, it's also recommendable to select a country with little competition so that your planes are easier to fill.
+In the beginning, it's recommendable to select a country with little competition so that your planes are easier to fill.
 If you're unsure about the situation in a specific country, review some of its existing companies by checking their ratings and general activity in the game.
 In regards to the city, it can be helpful to select a country's capital as it is usually a popular destination for passengers.

 When joining a game world that has already been running for some time, it can't hurt to take a look at the available slots of your desired airport.

+{{< hint info >}}
+**Airport Slots**
+You can look up the slot distribution for a specific airport by typing its name into the game's search bar and navigating to the Slots tab of the airport's info page.
+{{< /hint >}}

 If you see a lot of orange and red, you may want to find another hub since slots are needed for landing and take off and play an important role in creating your flight schedule.

-Here are a few examples of different countries and their potential characteristics as hub locations:
+To help you with your decision, here are a few examples of different countries and their potential characteristics as hub locations.

 ### Spain